stuffbyt/re-Invent2019BuildersSession/HSTSHeadersLab.md

 **Uploading a file to your S3 bucket**

-You can download a sample HTML file from here and upload it to your S3 bucket (root directory): https://github.com/stuffbyt/re-Invent2019BuildersSession/blob/master/Headers.html
+- You can download a sample HTML file from here and upload it to your S3 bucket (root directory): https://github.com/stuffbyt/re-Invent2019BuildersSession/blob/master/Headers.html
+- To upload a file to your s3 bucket, do the following.
+  - Go to your AWS Console, and select S3
+  - You should see your newly created S3 bucket by sorting the buckets in your account with clicking on "Date Created"
+  - Click on Upload and browse through your Reinvent GitHub repository (downloaded on your local machine in earlier step)
+  - Click on Upload.

+**Time to test our solution**

+- You can find your CloudFront distribution's default domain name in the CloudFormation's outputs.

 Using Curl, I generally use the following command.